When I was a child, I often recited The Lord’s Prayer without an afterthought as to what I was actually uttering.

 The biggest problem with most people’s understanding of this Scripture, however, is that they begin to see the model prayer as the only way to pray, and that simply isn’t true.

-Yes, Jesus gave us an example of how to pray, a model rooted in humility, purity of heart, and respect for God and others.
-But he did not say, “Here is a routine prayer you need to say again and again,” losing its sincerity with every routine, religious, and remote recitation.
+Yes, Jesus gave us an example of how to pray, a model rooted in humility, purity of heart, and asking for God’s will to be done.
+But he did not say, “Here is a routine prayer you need to say again and again.”

-According to Matthew Chapter 6, here are five tips that I believe will improve your prayer life:
+According to Matthew Chapter 6, here are five tips that I believe will strengthen your prayer life:

 Don’t Pray Like a Hypocrite

-Jesus tells us in Matthew 6:5-6 to pray in a humbling manner, and not so others will look upon you as a high and mighty soul.
+Jesus tells us in Matthew 6:5-6 to pray in a humble manner, and not so others will look upon you as a high and mighty soul.

 What matters is the heart behind your words.
 Don’t pray so that others will say, “there is a great Christian.”
 Pray so that other Christians will know what it means to possess a heart of prayer.
 You don’t always have to pray on your knees, leaning over your bed, dripping in tears.
 But it is dire always to remember the Spirit and reason for your prayers.